 Florence and Tuscany are forever in my dreams.
-I’ve visited many cities in Italy but Florence stole my heart, and these are the best things to do in Florence for you to get the best out of the city.
+I’ve visited many cities in Italy, but Florence stole my heart, and these are the best things to do in Florence for you to get the best out of the city.

 There are so many things to do in Florence with the beautiful historic buildings, piazzas, museums, and so much more.
 It’s the ultimate Renaissance city of Italy.

 It’s a city that takes your heart.
-Just be aware it’s one of the most touristed cities in the world though so don’t expect much time alone.
+Just be aware it’s one of the most touristed cities in the world, though, so don’t expect much time alone.

-I have added day trips from Florence in the post as the Tuscany countryside, and even further away places, are definitely worth going to if you plan to use Florence as a base for your travels in the area.
+I have added day trips from Florence in the post, as the Tuscany countryside, and even further away places, are definitely worth going to if you plan to use Florence as a base for your travels in the area.

-Side note: It sucked that the SD card with all my pics from Florence and Tuscany (as well as Venice and other places in Italy) got scratched and I lost all my photos before I had time to save them all.
+Side note: It sucked that the SD card with all my pics from Florence and Tuscany (as well as Venice and other places in Italy) got scratched, and I lost all my photos before I had time to save them all.

 Anyway, enjoy reading about the best things to do in Florence!